TeemuKoivisto/prosemirror-dev-toolkit/README.md

   }
 ```

-I use some hacky JS tricks to gain access to EditorState directly from the provided instance which removes the need to bundle `prosemirror-state`.
-However, I couldn't figure out a way to extract `DOMSerializer` from `prosemirror-model` which makes this a little bit bigger when injected.
-But it shouldn't at least cause errors with multiple prosemirror-models loaded simultaneously.
-Otherwise, I think the dependencies should be smaller than in the old dev tools which I found at times reaching sizes of 200 MBs.
+I removed the dependency to `prosemirror-state` but could not find a way to extract `DOMSerializer` from `prosemirror-model` which increases the bundle size somewhat.
+But it doesn't at least cause errors with multiple prosemirror-models loaded simultaneously.
+Otherwise, I think the dependencies should be smaller than in the old dev tools which `node_modules` I found at times reaching sizes of 200 MBs.

 # Features

 As in the old tools, the toolkit consists of 6 tabs which interact with the PM editor in various ways.
 Basically what happens is the dev-toolkit injects itself into the DOM, visible as the rounded button in the bottom right corner.
 It also replaces the dispatchTransaction method of the EditorView to be able to track the transactions as they occur.

-Another useful thing it can do is persist snapshots and hydrate them, to which I also added export/import functionality that makes replaying editor bugs easier.
-They don't work with Yjs however as it blocks any updates to state that are not triggered through Yjs.
-Might fix that when I have time.
-Also in the old dev-tools there was a node picker to inspect PM nodes but I'm not sure is it working properly and alas, haven't gotten around remaking it.
+Another useful thing it can do is persist snapshots and hydrate them, to which I also added export/import from JSON.
+Using transactions to hydrate them works also with Yjs enabled.
+In the old dev-tools there was a node picker to inspect PM nodes that I have not had time to remake.

 ## State